FAQ

 What makes a good piston go bad?

 Abrasion!
 Your piston has a rough life - the piston gets crammed through a pretty tight aperture under high pressure ten, twenty times a minute, and the resulting friction will eventually abrade the piston surface.
 And if you're using buffers with inadequate piston washing facilities, the abrasive salt crystals will add to the abrasion.
-At some point, piston wear will reach a point where the seal is no longer able to contain the pressure around the moving piston.
+At some point, piston wear will reach a stage where the seal can no longer contain the pressure around the moving piston.
 At that point, the piston needs to be replaced.
-Signs of wear/trouble include the appearance of scratches or haziness at the piston surface, flat spots, or other signs of unusual/uneven wear.
+Signs of wear or trouble include scratches or haziness on the piston surface, flat spots, or other signs of unusual/uneven wear.

 What piston seal material should I choose?

-Optimize offers piston seals in two different materials - UHMW-polyethylene (our OPTI-SEAL® brand) and graphitized PTFE (our ITB™ brand.)
-The UHMW-PE material offers increased resistance to abrasion, and exhibits longer lifetimes in mostly aqueous mobile phases, especially when buffer salts are present.
-Graphitized PTFE offers a broad resistance to almost all common organic modifiers used in HPLC mobile phases (DMF can cause problems, though).
-For more specific information on seal/solvent interaction, view our Seal/Solvent Compatibility Guide, or contact Optimize Technical Support for a recommendation.
+Optimize offers piston seals in two materials: UHMW-polyethylene (our OPTI-SEAL® brand) and graphitized PTFE (our ITB™ brand).
+The UHMW-PE material offers increased abrasion resistance and exhibits longer lifetimes in mostly aqueous mobile phases, especially when buffer salts are present.
+Graphitized PTFE offers broad resistance to most common organic modifiers used in HPLC mobile phases (DMF can cause problems, though).
+For more specific information on seal/solvent interaction, view our Seal/Solvent Compatibility Guide or contact Optimize Technical Support for a recommendation.

 What role do seal springs and O-rings play?
 Why are they there?

-Question: There are seals with springs in them, and seals with O-rings.
-I've even seen a number of different types of springs in some seals.
+Question: There are seals with springs in them and seals with O-rings.
+I've even seen several types of springs in some seals.
 What does the spring do, and how important is it?

-Answer: The function of springs and O-rings in piston seals is to assist in actuation of the seal at low pressure.
-When you first start up your pump, it is the force of the spring that pushes against the outer seal wall and pushes the inner seal wall against the piston to form a seal.
-As the pressure inside the pump head increases, the hydraulic pressure of the mobile phase actually takes over the task of seal actuation, and at that point the spring is just along for the ride.
-This cross-over point can be anywhere from 250-400 psi, depending on the seal material and thickness.
-Of course, the pressure inside at least one of your pump heads is likely to be on a continuous cycle between system pressure and ambient pressure, so the spring still plays a role in keeping the seal actuated at low pressure during normal pump operation.
+Answer: The function of springs and O-rings in piston seals is to assist in the actuation of the seal at low pressure.
+When you first start up your pump, the spring force pushes the outer seal wall against the piston, pressing the inner seal wall into the piston to form a seal.
+As the pressure inside the pump head increases, the hydraulic pressure of the mobile phase takes over seal actuation, and at that point, the spring is just along for the ride.
+This crossover point can be anywhere from 250 to 400 psi, depending on the seal material and thickness.
+Of course, the pressure inside at least one of your pump heads is likely to cycle between system and ambient pressure, so the spring still plays a role in keeping the seal actuated at low pressure during normal pump operation.

 Which end of the seal goes in first?

-The spring cavity of the seal is energized by the hydraulic pressure of the mobile phase.
-Therefore, the side of the seal with the spring/spring cavity, or O-ring, should face toward the high pressure side.
-In the majority of pumps, this means putting the seal in spring-side first into the pump head, although some pumps reverse this orientation by requiring that the seal be pushed closed-side first into a bushing.
+The seal's spring cavity is energized by the hydraulic pressure of the mobile phase.
+Therefore, the side of the seal with the spring/spring cavity or O-ring should face the high-pressure side.
+In most pumps, this means putting the seal in the spring-side first into the pump head, although some pumps reverse this orientation by requiring the seal to be pushed closed-side first into a bushing.

 Filtration